Husnain08/Deep-Learning-with-Pytorch/README.md

 * Generating Artistic Faces with DCGAN
 * TV Script Generation using LSTM
 * Deploying a Sentiment analysis model with AWS
+* Facial Key-points recognition system using CNNs in PyTorch

 ## Built With